Nickan/Tank-Battle/README.txt

 my brothers!:D

 Server: - Has the update (collision and entity state)
 	- Processes the clients request through MessagingSystem
 	- Currently has basic bullet collision and block destruction functionality.
 	- As of now, only positions and directions of entities are sent to client

 Client: - No real major update, just getting updates from server and minor
-			updates just to mimic or create the illusion of having its own major update (like animation update)
+	- Updates just to mimic or create the illusion of having its own
+	- Major update (like animation update)
 	- Sends request from server.

 Powered by: